akashm776/akashm776/README.md

 My strength is naive, stubborn questioning.
 I question assumptions even when they are stated confidently or treated as given.
 I like translating technical concepts into language I can actually reason with, then testing whether the idea still survives in code.

 My thesis work focused on warm-start algorithms for bipartite matching and optimal transport.
-The projects I'm currently working on in my personal time
+Here are the projects I'm currently working on in my personal time:

 **OTCO** comes from a question I had while reading about how OT is often used in multimodal learning: as a regularizer or a way to align distributions.
 But OT is also a mapping.
 If that mapping contains structure, can we use it more intelligently to generate synthetic hard negatives for multimodal contrastive learning?